ChrFoley/ChrFoley/README.md

 - I’m @ChrFoley, A professional Helicopter pilot who decided to learn Python using various statistical and mathematical libraries, SQL, VBA, R, MongoDB among                   others.
-I have a strog background in solving complex and intricate problems within organizations.
+I have a strong background in solving complex and intricate problems within organizations.

 - I’m interested in learning and growing in analytics, learning Python using advanced libraries, All things RasPi, learning software and hardware, from developing to using Linux to build servers.